Laura10101/Volanto.launchpad/README.md

 # Volanto Launchpad

 There is a tension in the tech world that has accelerated rapidly in recent times.
-As the world become more tech-led, the demand for tech skills has increased drastically and  businesses are struggling to find the skills they need.
+As the world becomes more tech-led, the demand for tech skills has increased drastically.
+Businesses are now struggling to hire the right skillsets.

-At the same time, bootcamp and university graduates are struggling to secure their first role.
-Many are at the point of despair.
-Graduates are told time and time again that they lack experience.
-It is not uncommon to see entry level roles being advertised as requiring 2-5 years experience.
+At the same time, bootcamp and university graduates are struggling to secure their first roles.
+Graduates are often told that they lack experience and it is not uncommon to see entry level roles being advertised as requiring 2-5 years' experience.

-But each of these problems are each others' solutions.
-There is not a shortage of candidates for tech roles, but there is a gap in the experience level that new graduates have, and the experience level that businesses expect.
-Additionally, candidates rarely ever receive any meaningful, constructive feedback from unsuccessful job applications.
+Each of these problems are each others' solutions.
+There is not a shortage of candidates for tech roles, but there is a gap in the experience level that new graduates have, and the experience level that businesses want and expect.

+This is only exacerbated by the fact that candidates rarely ever receive meaningful, constructive feedback from unsuccessful applications.
 This means they simply do not know what to do to improve their chances of success.

-After advertising four entry level roles and receiving more than 200 applications for each position, Volanto is on a mission to change this.
+Volanto is on a mission to change this.

 Young people and career changers are at risk of becoming a generation whose skills are lost.
-When the industry is in such desperate need of talent, we cannot to let this happen.
+When the industry is in such desperate need of talent, we cannot let this happen.

-The Launchpad Scheme is to help people who are starting out in their technology careers, or looking to jump up the career ladder.
+The Launchpad Scheme is designed to help people who are starting out in their technology careers, or looking to jump up the career ladder.
 The scheme pairs promising tech talent with an established tech professional who mentors them.

 This website provides potential applicants with an online route to apply to the scheme, and with information to help them decide whether the scheme is right for them.

 ![Responsive Mockup](https://laura10101.github.io/volanto-launchpad/assets/img/volanto-launchpad-mockup.png)

 ## Users
-Users of this site will primarily be potential applicants to the Launchpad scheme, which may include:
+Users of this site will primarily be potential applicants to the Launchpad programme, which may include:
 - People who are considering starting a career in tech.
 - People looking to change careers.
 - People looking to advance their tech careers.

-We may also have Volanto clients looking at the site in order to understand more about Volanto's corporate culture.
+We may also have Volanto clients looking at the site in order to understand more about Volanto's culture and brand values.

-Primarily, therefore, the site must cater to potential applicants, whilst also maintaining an appropriate brand.
+Primarily, therefore, the site must cater to potential applicants, whilst also maintaining an appropriate brand that reflects Volanto's values.

 The application form is the call to action and must be easy to find and use.